hitliaomq/GenCoef/README.md

 print(StrainMode)
 ```

+For more usage, please ref. `test_symmetry.py` and `test_optimizesm.py`

 ## Reference

 If you use this scripts, please ref the following reference

+[1] Mingqing Liao, Yong Liu, Fei Zhou, Tianyi Han, et al. Selection of strain and fitting schemes for calculating higher-order elastic constants, submitted to *Physical Review Letters*

-Mingqing Liao, Yong Liu, Yichuan Chen, Fei Zhou, et.al.
-Strain patterns for calculating third-order elastic constants of all crystal classes from first principles, submitted to *physica status solidi (b) – basic solid state physics*
+[2] Mingqing Liao, Yong Liu, Fei Zhou, Tianyi Han, et al. Comparison between methods for third-order elastic constants from first-principles, submitted to *Physical Review B*

 In addition, when coding this script, the following reference are ref-ed.

-The independent SOECs  and TOECs are taken from: BRUGGER K. Pure Modes for Elastic Waves in Crystals.
+The independent SOECs  and TOECs are taken from:
+[3] BRUGGER K. Pure Modes for Elastic Waves in Crystals.
 Journal of Applied Physics, 1965,36(3):759-768.

-The method for calculating  the TOECs is taken from:  ZHAO J, WINEY J M, GUPTA Y M. First-principles calculations of second- and third-order elastic constants for single crystals of arbitrary symmetry.
+The method for calculating  the TOECs is taken from:
+[4] ZHAO J, WINEY J M, GUPTA Y M. First-principles calculations of second- and third-order elastic constants for single crystals of arbitrary symmetry.
 PHYSICAL REVIEW B, 2007,75(0941059):94105.

+This code now has been a part of [Elastic3rd](https://github.com/hitliaomq/ELASTIC3rd), Please ref:
+[5] Mingqing Liao, Yong Liu, Shun-Li Shang, Fei Zhou, et al., Elastic3rd: A tool for calculating third-order elastic constants from first-principles calculations, submitted to *Computer Physics Communication*

 ## Author information